Wedding Ring Trends – Bride To Be

 September 4, 2010

-White gold, platinum and unique details are the strongest current trends, says head jeweller of Larsen Wedding Rings, Gillian Kilgour.
+White gold, platinum and unique details are the strongest current trends, says head jeweller of Larsen Jewellery, Gillian Kilgour.

 Of course, every bride could do with a touch more bling.
 “I get a lot of requests for split wedding rings, where two rings are made to sit either side of the engagement ring,” Gillian says.